Improving Access and Safety

 We’re replacing the pedestrian bridge at Upper Credit Conservation Area to improve visitor access and safety.
 We’re also undertaking channel restoration below the bridge to match the restored section of the Credit River directly upstream and downstream of the bridge.

-Construction is scheduled from August 22 to September 15, 2022.
+UPDATE: Construction has been extended from August 22 to November 4, 2022.
 Public access to the conservation area will be closed during the construction period.

 We’re replacing the existing pedestrian bridge with a new three-metre wide bridge using a weathering steel truss design with timber decking.
 It will also feature a stainless-steel handrail for accessibility.
 The project involves the following work: